How to Choose Educational Apps That Actually Teach

 - 30% passive/entertainment: Age-appropriate cartoons, family movies

-- 10% social: Video calls with family members
+- 10% social: Video calls with grandparents

 6. Rotate and Curate